COVID-19 Small Business Resource Center

 Paycheck Protection Program (PPP)

 The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law on March 27, 2020 to provide additional relief for individuals and businesses.
-Funding was established to create a new SBA program called the Paycheck Protection Program (PPP), providing small businesses (less than 500 employees) with funds to pay up to 8 weeks of payroll costs, including benefits.
-Funds can also be used to pay interest on mortgages, rent, and utilities.
+Funding was established to create a new SBA program called the Paycheck Protection Program (PPP), providing small businesses (less than 500 employees) with loans up to $10 million to help fund payroll costs, including benefits, interest on mortgages, rent, and utilities.

-Funds are provided in the form of loans that will be fully forgiven when used for payroll costs, interest on mortgages, rent, and utilities (at least 75% of the forgiven amount must have been used for payroll).
+PPP funds are provided in the form of loans that will be fully forgiven when used for payroll costs, interest on mortgages, rent, and utilities.
 Loan payments will also be deferred for six months.
 No collateral or personal guarantees are required.
 Neither the government nor Camden National Bank will charge small businesses any fees.

 How the PPP process works:

-PPP loans that are not forgiven have a two-year maturity date, are subject to a 1% interest rate, and all loan payments are deferred for six months following the date of disbursement.
+PPP loans that are not forgiven may have a maturity day of up to five-years and are subject to a 1% interest rate.
+All loan payments are deferred for six months following the date of disbursement.

 Keep in mind